datakurre/collective.recipe.nix/README.rst

 * buildEnv based [name]-env.nix usable with nix-build
 * buildPythonPackage based [name]-[package].nix usable with nix-env -i -f

-**Note:** For large projects like Plone, it's recommended to use a local mirrored package ``index`` / ``find-links`` to avoid connection issues when recipe is resolving each package fetchurl information.
+Fo large projects like Plone, it's recommended to use a local mirrored package ``index`` / ``find-links`` to avoid connection issues when recipe is resolving each package fetchurl information.
 Possible remedies include setting ``allow-from-cache`` to ``true`` to allow recipe to use configured buildout download cache (and create ``file://`` urls), or just running the buildout again with help of recipe created cumulative cache (``[~/][.]collective.recipe.nix.cfg``).

+**Known issue:** If a requirement package has setup dependencies defined in ``setup_requires``, those must be defined manually using *propagated-build-inputs* option for this recipe.

 Recipe options